-The funding is available to lawyers who represent injured workers affected by the 2012 reforms* and who are Approved Legal Service Providers (ALSPs).
+The funding is available to lawyers who represent injured workers affected by the 2012 reforms* and who are Approved by WIRO.

-ALSPs are lawyers approved by WIRO to apply for and receive grants of funding to provide legal services to injured workers or barristers approved by WIRO to provide advocacy services to lawyers and their clients.
+Approved Lawyers are solicitors approved by WIRO to apply for and receive grants of funding to provide legal services to injured workers or barristers approved by WIRO to provide advocacy services to lawyers and their clients.

-To become an ALSP a lawyer or barrister must hold a current practising certificate issued by the Law Society of NSW, the NSW Bar Association or an interstate equivalent and demonstrate familiarity with the law and practice relating to claims by injured workers for compensation.
+To become an Approved Lawyer a solicitor or barrister must hold a current practising certificate issued by the Law Society of NSW, the NSW Bar Association or an interstate equivalent and demonstrate familiarity with the law and practice relating to claims by injured workers for compensation.

-Injured workers have a choice of their own lawyer providing that lawyer is an ALSP.
-This website contains details of all ALSPs here.
+Injured workers have a choice of their own lawyer providing that lawyer is Approved by WIRO.
+This website contains details of all Approved Lawyers here.